 Order flow trading is about looking at the orders waiting to be filled and then taking positions accordingly.
 These orders represent the supply and demand side of the market and may provide a strong indication of the market’s direction.

 When there’s more supply, sellers come to the market, filling many sell orders.
 Conversely, buyers join the market when there’s a demand, and buy orders get filled.
-The goal for you as a trader is to find market imbalances where you‘ll be able to identify buying or selling pressure.
+The goal for you as a trader is to find market imbalances where you can identify buying or selling pressure.

 For example, let’s assume you are trading a commodity heavily affected by giant corporations’ and governments’ needs.
 Let’s say wheat.
 Now, you look at Wheat’s level 2 order book, and the market is slow, with not too many price movements and market news.